stonepros/stone/doc/rados/operations/cache-tiering.rst

   API is not meant to be coherent in the presence of the case.
 If your application is using librados directly and relies on object enumeration, cache tiering will probably not work as expected.
-  (This is not a problem for RGW, RBD, or CephFS.)
+  (This is not a problem for RGW, RBD, or StoneFS.)

 * *Complexity*: Enabling cache tiering means that a lot of additional machinery and complexity within the RADOS cluster is being used.